 'I simply love the chance to gather everyone together like this to create such beautiful, well-loved music.
 And I love letting rip in the famous descants to the carols!'

-St Matthew’s service of Carols By Candlelight will be on Sunday 18th December at 6pm.
+St Matthew’s service of Carols By Candlelight was held on Sunday December 18, 2017.

 - Adey Grummet